 List of Current Disciplined and Disbarred Attorneys - The United States Department of Justice and the Executive Office for Immigration Review website provides a list of currently disciplined attorneys, including attorneys expelled from practice before January 13, 2012.
-Find the attorney's name, city or states, the discipline imposed, the effective date of discipline, and whether the attorney was subsequently reinstated.
+Find the attorney's name, city or state, the discipline imposed, the effective date of discipline, and whether the attorney was subsequently reinstated.
 The term expelled has been replaced by the term disbarred, which has the same meaning and effect.
 See 77 Fed.
 Reg.
 2,011, 2,013 (Jan.
 13, 2012).
 Find more information about the attorney’s disciplinary history by clicking on the date highlighted in gold.
 The DOJ website also provides information about the Executive Office for Immigration Review's Attorney Discipline Program including the Professional Conduct for Immigration Practitioners - Factsheet (PDF), the Amendments to the Rules of Professional Conduct (2008), (PDF) and the Rules for Professional Conduct (2000), (PDF).

 Lawyer Licensing - American Bar Association - Use the American Bar Association (ABA) website to find information about how lawyers become licensed with a state agency in each state.
 That agency can help you to find out if a person has a law license and is permitted to practice in a particular state.
 The article has links to each agency so that you can check if a lawyer is licensed.
 Find information on disbarred attorneys or whether the attorney has been disciplined or suspended from practice.